Sabre Takes a Stand to End Human Trafficking

 Educate - We must use our influence within the industry and with our own employees to raise awareness and provide a plan of action.

 Advocate - By utilizing our relationships in both public and private sectors we can advocate for victim support and legislative changes.

 Collaborate - We will collaborate with our partners, customers, suppliers and all our contacts in our span influence to to combat modern slavery together.

 5. Do you believe that this program has been effective in achieving your goals?
 Why or why not?

 While there are many organizations and companies like ours bringing awareness to this issue, the real work has just started.
-Continued education, collaboration and advocacy are crucial to combatting this crime.
+Continued education, collaboration, and advocacy are crucial to combat this crime.
 However, increased awareness of this issue in the travel and technology industries and beyond is driving positive change through innovative partnerships that can create solutions, expand services for survivors and target prevention efforts.

 6. How did Sabre get involved in the launch of the United Way Worldwide Center on Human Trafficking and Slavery?